For the given vector, calculate its magnitude and direction angle... | Channels for Pearson+

 Direction of a Vector: Study with Video Lessons, Practice Problems & Examples

-For the given vector, calculate its magnitude and direction angle relative to the positive -axis.
+For the given vector, calculate its magnitude and direction angle.
 Express your answer to the nearest tenth, if required.

-For the given vector, calculate its magnitude and direction angle relative to the positive -axis.
+For the given vector, calculate its magnitude and direction angle.
 Express your answer to the nearest tenth, if required.